-Writing in the Ottawa Citizen, MLI defence procurement paper author David Perry says that the federal government is facing a unique – and somewhat bizarre – problem in equipping the military.
+Writing in the Ottawa Citizen, MLI defence procurement paper author David Perry says that

 The government has been unable to spend billions of dollars Parliament has approved for new equipment even though the military needs to replace almost every major piece of military hardware in its inventory.